KarpelesLab/ini/README.md

 # ini files

 Simple ini handler in go.
+Not thread safe.